Eegah: Home media

 The film is in the public domain and has been released on home video a number of times, both as stand-alone versions and as part of multi-film collections.

 The MST3K version of the movie was released on DVD in March 2000 by Rhino Home Video.
-As of January 2010, the DVD was out of print, and as of July 2011, it was no longer available on the official MST3K website.
 It was reissued on DVD by Shout Factory on May 22, 2018, as part of The Singles Collection.
-MST3K launched "The Gizmoplex" to the public on May 8, 2022, a new headquarters for all things Mystery Science Theater 3000 related, and "Eegah" is available for purchase in digital streaming form directly from their new website at gizmoplex.com.
+"The Gizmoplex" was launched to the public on May 8, 2022, a new headquarters for all things Mystery Science Theater 3000, with the Eegah episode being made available for purchase in digital streaming format directly from gizmoplex.com.
+As of 2024, it is available to watch for free (with ads) on YouTube.

 The Cinema Insomnia episode featuring the film was released on DVD by Apprehensive Films on April 13, 2009.

-On November 1, 2019, The Film Detective announced a new 4K restoration of Eegah would be released on DVD and Blu-ray on November 26, 2019, with the Blu-ray being a limited edition of only 1,500 copies in collaboration with Shout!
-Factory, Something Weird Video, and Cinema Preservation Alliance.
+On November 1, 2019, The Film Detective announced a new 4K restoration of Eegah would be released on DVD and Blu-ray on November 26, 2019, with the Blu-ray being a limited edition of only 1,500 copies in collaboration with Shout Factory, Something Weird Video, and Cinema Preservation Alliance.
 Special features included subtitles, the complete MST3K version of the movie, an interview with MST3K creator Joel Hodgson, and an interview with star Arch Hall Jr.